Real World Challenges

 Registration Opens

-Commit to take the Real World Labour Market Challenge by contacting us.
+Commit to take the Real World Labour Market Challenge!
+Register your class today by clicking the GET STARTED button on the top right-hand side of this page.
 The project team will support you every step of the way.

 Participate in the Workshops